Travis Head: Indian Premier League

 For the 2016 and 2017 Indian Premier League seasons, Head played for Royal Challengers Bangalore.
 Head played for Sunrisers Hyderabad in the 2024 season.
 He started the tournament with a 24-ball 62 against Mumbai Indians.
 On 15 April 2024, he scored a match-winning 102 from 41 balls against Royal Challengers Bengaluru.
 Throughout the tournament, he and Abhishek Sharma gave good starts to the team which made sure that they qualified for the final.
-He finished the tournament as the leading run-scorer of Sunrisers Hyderabad with 567 runs.
+He finished the tournament as the leading run-scorer for SRH with 567 runs.

-Head was retained by the franchise for the 2025 IPL.
+Head was retained by the franchise for the 2025 and 2026 IPL.